damonreeve/hyde/implementation-architecture.md

 This should be to a subdomain managed by the client.
 This should be changed with the supplier if a dedicated URL is not currently being used.

 ```
-[SUPPLIER].[CLIENT].com
+[SUPPLIER].[CUSTOMER].com
 ```

 For a standard Optimizer configuration this URL should CNAME to the Authenticated Stream URL.

-> In the event of an Authenticated system failure the client can change the CNAME to the Client Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).
+> In the event of an Authenticated system failure the client can change the CNAME to the Customer Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).

 ### Bidstream Optimizer URL
 This is the URL the stream should CNAME to.
 This is to access the Optimizer service.

 ```
-[SUPPLIER].[CLIENT].rtb.authenticated.digital
+[SUPPLIER].[CUSTOMER].rtb.authenticated.digital
 ```

-Once Optimizer processes a bid request it passes the request on to the Client Bidder URL
+Once Optimizer processes a bid request it passes the request on to the Customer Bidder URL

-> In the event of an Authenticated system failure Authenticated can change the CNAME to the Client Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).
+> In the event of an Authenticated system failure Authenticated can change the CNAME to the Customer Bidder URL (Option A), or if a failover server is installed then to the Failover Server URL (Option B).

-### Client Bidder URL
+### Customer Bidder URL
 This is the URL for the bidder.
 All optimized streams are forwarded to this URL.

 ```
-bidder.[CLIENT].com
+bidder.[CUSTOMER].com
 ```

 ### Failover server URL (Optional)